Desbeers/Chord-Provider/README.md

 A Telecaster shape, of course!
 In mid 2016 I felt in love with a guitar.
 An 'Olympic White'.
 That is the color of the shape.
 The background is a suitable modification of her 'plate'.

-### All Platforms

 - It will view and/or edit **ChordPro** files.
 - It can export a whole folder with **ChordPro** files to a PDF with a Table of Contents.
-- It has an editor that highlights your chords and directives with colors you can change in the settings.
+- It has an editor that highlights your chords and directives with colors you can change in the settings and you can edit a directive by double-clicking on it.
 - It recognise most of the **ChordPro** directives, but not all.
 - It can show diagrams for the guitar, guitalele and ukulele.
 - You can click on a chord diagram and it will open a Sheet with all known versions.